At the beginning of the summer I found myself in an awful place y’all…without my bestfriend and no Green Tomato Jam for comfort!

 T’was a simpler time.
 (Le sigh)

-Rebekah worked on my cookbook with me, taught me to write, and has essentially been my drinkin’ buddy from tea parties to Tito’s.
+Rebekah worked on my cookbook, taught me to write, and has essentially been my drinkin’ buddy from tea parties to Tito’s.

 On her final Sunday Funday, surrounded by friends and family, we descended upon our favorite park for pizza, watermelon, and heartfelt companionship.

-Times they are a changin’!
-We’re all moving forward.
-And I love new beginnings…but why do they have to sting so much?
+Times they are a changing and we’re all moving forward.
+I love new beginnings, but why do they have to sting so much?

 I sat chatting with Rebekah’s mother in law, nibbling pizza crust, as she told me about her life traveling the world as a missionary, growing up in the rural south, and finally her favorite comfort foods.